iomz/gserm19-adl/README.md

 ## 2. Prepare your data

-I used [Yolo_mark]{https://github.com/AlexeyAB/Yolo_mark} to divide the video into frames and label each image.
+I used [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark) to divide the video into frames and label each image.

-After installing `Yolo_mark`, extract frames from the video files.
+After installing `Yolo_mark`, extract frames from the video file.

 ```sh
 % ./yolo_mark ~/artefact-data/img cap_video ~/artefact-recording.mp4 4